-CoVault: Secure High-Stakes Analytics
+CoVault: Scalable, Secure Analytics of Personal Data

 Abstract